ArjunDevSingla/Hackmanthan-Sentimental-Analysis/README.md

 I have also used less Epochs, which could have even increased the Efficiency/Accuracy.
 <br/>
 <br/>
-This Model is efficient in Analysing the English Sentences, butI have also found the solution for the Hindi Text as well<br/>
+This Model is efficient in Analysing the English Sentences, but I have thought the solution for the Hindi Text as well<br/>
-Just use INLTK library and everything for text-conversion to tokenization can be done of Hindo Sentences.
+Just use INLTK library and everything for text-conversion to tokenization can be done of Hindi Sentences.
 <br/>
 <br/>
 Not only this a proper Web application will be enabled which will directly fetch the data from any Social Media platform, with just the link for that post.